 Content can also build trusting and lasting relationships with your customers.
 For example, the blog on your website can be used to answer customer questions, and if you write quality content you will become a trusted expert.
 When customers look to you for advice they trust what you are saying meaning they are more inclined to also trust your product or service.

-So what’s the difference in content marketing vs digital marketing?
+So what’s the difference between content marketing vs digital marketing?
 The simple explanation is that content marketing focuses mainly on engagement whereas digital marketing is focused on sales.

 Types of Content Marketing vs Digital Marketing